The Most Interesting Bridges in Venice

 Ponte di Rialto

-Il Ponte dell'Accademia ("The Academy Bridge") was, chronologically, the second bridge built over the Grand Canal.
+Ponte dell'Accademia ("The Academy Bridge") was, chronologically, the second bridge built over the Grand Canal.
 In terms of location, it is the last bridge you will encounter before the end of the canal towards the San Marco Basin.

 The Academy Bridge was built in 1854, out of iron, by the English engineer Neville (the same one who, 4 years later, would also build Ponte degli Scalzi).
 Initially, the bridge bore the name Ponte della Carità, after the complex comprising the monastery, church, and Scuola Grande della Carità, where the Galleries of the Academy would later be installed.